-Adelaide has some great metropolitan beaches and some great hikes nearby the city that throw you into the wilderness for a couple of hours.
-These all make for great day-trips but what if you are looking for more adventure, something wild and natural.
-Only three hours out of Adelaide on the Yorke Peninsula is one of the most amazing natural ‘theme parks’ in Australia.
-Innes National Park is a drive-through safari of Australian wildlife, a collection of world-class beaches and a wilderness camping experience like no other.
+Only three hours out of Adelaide on the Yorke Peninsula is one of the most amazing natural parks in Australia.
+Innes National Park is a drive-through safari of Australian wildlife, a collection of world-class beaches, and a wilderness camping experience like no other.

 How to get to Innes National Park from Adelaide